apollographql/router/.changesets/maint_i_m_not_creative_at_all.md

 Some checks however are very important and prevent us from inadvertently downgrading libraries and needing to open [#2512](https://github.com/apollographql/router/pull/2512).

 This changeset includes the following:
-- Introduce `cargo xtask licenses` to check and update licenses.html.
+- Introduce `cargo xtask licenses` to update licenses.html.
 - Separate compliance (cargo-deny, which includes license checks) and licenses generation (cargo-about) in xtask
 - Enable compliance as part of our CI checks for each open PR
-- Update `cargo xtask all` so it runs tests, checks compliance and licenses
+- Update `cargo xtask all` so it runs tests, checks compliance and updates licenses.html
 - Introduce `cargo xtask dev` so it checks compliance and runs tests

-Use `cargo xtask all` before a release.
+Use `cargo xtask all`  to make sure everything is up to date before a release.
 Use `cargo xtask dev` before a PR.

 Updating licenses.html is now driven by `cargo xtask licenses`, which is part of the release checklist.